miguelnto/sah/README.md

 # sah - Simple AUR Helper

-Sah is a bash script that aids with searching, installing, and updating AUR packages.
-It is **not** a package manager, it's just an AUR helper, like yay.
+Sah is a bash script that aids with the process of searching, installing, and updating AUR packages.
+It is **not** a package manager, it's an AUR helper, like yay.

 AUR Packages are user produced content, so use the provided files at your own risk.
 Sah does not allow running as root.